 For insulative purposes, you’ll also want to get complete window coverage with Full Height Shutters.

 If you’ve insulated your windows with well-fitted shutters, you’ll be retaining more heat.
 If you’re retaining more heat, you’ll be using less gas or electricity to heat your home, which means that you’re going to save on heating bills.
 Simple!

-The standard UK household uses gas for heating, which according to recent government statistics costs around £557 annually.
+The standard UK household uses gas for heating, which according to government statistics costs around £557 annually in 2020.
 Over half of that figure goes towards keeping the room temperature up – about 60% of it, according to data supported by the National Energy Foundation – which in our case would come out to around £334.

 Remember that uninsulated windows can be responsible for 30% of your home’s lost heat.
-That means that our windows could be costing us £100 in lost heat every year!
+That means that our windows could be costing us 100s of pounds in lost heat every year!

 If you’d like to talk with our team about how shutters can help to insulate your home, feel free call us on 0800 970 0800 or send an email over to firstname.lastname@example.org.